 Investment – Next we come to investments beyond a 401(k).
 This is obviously a huge subject, but one of the easiest and most universally approved ways of investing would be simple index funds.
 Rather than investing in one stock, you invest in the entire stock market.
 Going this route doesn’t require a money manager and can be done with almost no expertise.

-Low Interest Debt – The last item on the agenda is the low interest student loans and debt.
-If you have a car loan with 1% interest, there is almost no urgency to pay off the loan with any speed.
+Low-Interest Debt – The last item on the agenda is the low-interest student loans and debt.
+If you have a car loan with 1% interest, there is almost no urgency to pay off the loan with any urgency.
 You could get a savings bond with a guaranteed return greater than the 1% interest rate.
 In this circumstance, any extra money you have would be better used as an investment rather than applied towards the debt.
-The one exception to this rule would be if you are trying to buy a home and need to eliminate debt for purposes of improving your debt-to-income ratio.
+The one exception to this rule would be if you are trying to buy a home and need to eliminate debt for purpose of improving your debt-to-income ratio.

 Business Investment – If you want to start your own business and are saving to do so, only you know where that should fall on this list of priorities.
 This will depend on your willingness to accept risk and your confidence in your business.

 Home Down Payment – Saving a down payment for a home is obviously a huge financial undertaking and something that will shift your priorities.
 If you are looking to buy a home, you need to focus on getting your credit score up, saving the down payment, and improving your debt to income ratio.
 This can alter which loan gets paid off first and when you start saving for retirement.

 Emergency Fund – A key part of any financial planning is setting aside a fund for emergencies.
 How much you save and where it falls on your list of priorities will depend upon things like family resources available and whether or not you have children who count on you.